 If you are currently not connected to the system and are an undeveloped parcel, you will only be assessed for these standby charges on your tax bill.
 Once the parcel is connected, your tax bill will reflect the full Annual Service Charge each year.

-Annual Service Rates Document provides a breakdown of charges collected by zone through the Fiscal year 2025-26.
+Please see the Annual Service Rates Document provides a breakdown of charges collected by zone through the Fiscal year 2025-26.
 For example see Consolidated #1, including Zone 1 Lake Wildwood, Zone 6 Penn Valley, and Zone 12 Valley Oak Court.

 Review of Rate Study Time Line